GPII/universal/README.md

 - Node and browser tests: `npm run test:vagrant`
 - Node tests only: `npm run test:vagrantNode`
 - browser tests only: `npm run test:vagrantBrowser`
+- production tests: `npm run test:vagrantProduction`

+The `test:vagrantProduction` target will use the `vagrantCloudBasedContainers.sh` script to spin up docker container-based GPII components inside the VM.

 You can also run `vagrant ssh` to connect to the VM (or open the VirtualBox console and interface with the desktop environment) and run the tests manually if you wish.